v-nleaver/Hololens/hololens/hololens-troubleshooting.md

 ## Microsoft Edge fails to launch

 > [!NOTE]
 > This issue was originally created with the shipping version of Microsoft Edge in-mind.
 This issue may be resolved in the [new Microsoft Edge](hololens-new-edge.md).
-If it is not, please file feedback.
+If it is not, file feedback.

-A few customers have reported an issue where Microsoft Edge fails to launch.
+A few customers report an issue where Microsoft Edge fails to launch.
 For these customers, the issue persists through reboot and isn't resolved with Windows or application updates.
-If you're experiencing this issue and you've confirmed [Windows is up-to-date](hololens-updates.md#manually-check-for-updates), please file a bug from the [Feedback Hub app](hololens-feedback.md) with the following category and subcategory: Install and Update > Downloading, installing, and configuring Windows Update.
+If you're experiencing this issue and you confirm [Windows is up-to-date](hololens-updates.md#manually-check-for-updates), file a bug from the [Feedback Hub app](hololens-feedback.md) with the following category and subcategory: Install and Update > Downloading, installing, and configuring Windows Update.

 There are no known workarounds as we've been unable to root cause the issue so far.
-Filing a bug via Feedback Hub will help our investigation!
-This is a **known issue**.
+Filing a bug via Feedback Hub helps our investigation!
+This problem is a **known issue**.

 [Back to list](#list)

 ## Keyboard doesn't switch to special characters

-There's an issue during OOBE, where once the user has chosen a work or school account and is entering their password, trying to switch to the special characters on the keyboard by tapping the &123 button doesn't change to special characters.
+There's an issue during OOBE that occurs when the user has chosen a work or school account and is entering their password.
+If they try to to switch to the special characters on the keyboard by tapping the &123 button, it doesn't change to special characters.
 This is a **known issue**.

 Work-arounds:

 - Close the keyboard and reopen it by tapping the text field.
 - Incorrectly enter your password.
-When the keyboard is relaunched next time, it will then work as expected.
+When the keyboard is relaunched next time, it then works as expected.
 - Web Authentication, close the keyboard and select **Sign in from another device**.
 - If entering only numbers, a user may press and hold certain keys to open an expanded menu.
 - Using a USB keyboard.